VirgilSecurity/virgil-purekit-php/README.md

 ## Prepare Your Database
 Passw0rd SDK allows you to easily perform all the necessary operations to create, verify and rotate (update) user's `record`.

 **Passw0rd record** - a user's password that is protected with our Passw0rd technology.
-Passw0rd `record` contains a version, client & server random salts and two values obtained during execution of the PHE protocol
+Passw0rd `record` contains a version, client & server random salts and two values obtained during execution of the PHE protocol.

 In order to create and work with user's `record` you have to set up your database with an additional column.